sepnyc/SEP-PD/september_2016_session.md

 Participants will review and expand on their Scratch knowledge, solidify their understanding of basic CS fundamentals (loops, conditionals, booleans) and will work on interactive Scratch project to apply these concepts.
 This workshop is intended for SEP 6th and 9th grade teachers.

-**Assessment Tools and Rubrics for CS**
-*Facilitator: Lionel Bergeron*
-*Room: 3213*

-Teachers (K-12) will work to create effective assessment tools for computer science education learning activities and projects.
-Teachers will learn how to build a meaningful rubric that will help to guide them in writing lessons plans and create additional informal and formal assessments tools, such as student checklists, exit slips and reflection journals.

 ### Cohort 1 (12th grade):

 **Get Confident with P5!**